olivercaine/react-redux-starter-kit-extended/recipes/How to run this app on Heroku.md

-# How to run this app in Production
+# How to run this app on Heroku

 Running app in Production mode only serves /dist folder, however it doesn't exist unless the app is built.
 To force hosting to run the build, add the following to package.json->scripts:
 `postinstall: npm run build`